Iranian nationalism: Origins

 Iran's politics are first recorded in the twenties of the third century C.E. as an essential feature of Sasanian propaganda.

-Third-century Iran was shaken by a conflict between universalism and nationalism that was most clearly manifested in the religious and cultural sphere.
+In the third-century, Iran was shaken by a conflict between universalism and nationalism that was most clearly manifested in the religious and cultural sphere.
 The outcome of this conflict is well known: the traditionalistic and nationalistic impulses gained the upper hand, and Manichaean universalism succumbed to the nationalism of the Zoroastrian Magi.
-Iranian identity, which up to that point had essentially consisted of cultural and religious nature, assumed a definite political value, placing Persia and the Persians at the center of the Sasanian Empire, in other words, at the center of a state based on the twin powers of throne and altar and sustained by an antiquarian and archaizing ideology.
-This ideology became more and more accentuated during the Sassanian period, reaching its height in the long reign of Khosrow I (531–79 A.D.).
+Iranian identity, which up to that point had essentially consisted of cultural and religious nature, assumed a definite political value, placing Persia and the Persians at the center of the Sasanian Empire.
+In other words, at the center of a state based on the twin powers of the throne and altar and sustained by an antiquarian and archaizing ideology.
+This ideology became more and more accentuated during the Sassanian period, reaching its height under the long reign of Khosrow I (531–79 A.D.).
 Of course, economic and social factors favored the victory of the stronger classes in a society that was based mainly on a rural economy, namely the aristocratic landed and warrior classes and the Magian clergy.